dimzzy/mblock/README.txt

 TODO

-- Use block groups
-- Group new blocks by groups
-- Allow several top blocks in workspace
 - Show when block generates signal
 - Move start/stop button to the bottom bar
 - Show status at the bottom (running, stopped, failed to start)
+- Allow several top blocks in workspace

 - Allow to add nested group blocks
 - Add integrator block